campa-consortium/pals/source/coordinates.md

 Note that `Girder` elements ([xxx](#s:girder)) also only have a single coordinate frame but they are not included in any branch.

-Most element types have a "straight" geometry as shown in {numref}`f:ele.coord.frame`A. That is, the reference curve through the element is a straight line segment with the {math}`x` and {math}`y` axes always pointing in the same direction.
+Most element kinds have a "straight" geometry as shown in {numref}`f:ele.coord.frame`A. That is, the reference curve through the element is a straight line segment with the {math}`x` and {math}`y` axes always pointing in the same direction.
-For a [Bend](#s:bend}) element the reference curve is a segment of a circular arc as shown in {numref}`f:ele.coord.frame`B. With the `ref_tilt` parameter of a bend set to zero, the rotation axis between the entrance and exit frames is parallel to the {math}`y`-axis ([xxx](#s:floor})).
+For a [Bend](#s:bend}) element the reference curve is a segment of a circular arc as shown in {numref}`f:ele.coord.frame`B. With the `tilt_ref` parameter of a bend set to zero, the rotation axis between the entrance and exit frames is parallel to the {math}`y`-axis ([xxx](#s:floor})).
 For [Patch](#s:patch}) and [floor_shift](#s:floorshift)
 elements ({numref}`f:ele.coord.frame`C), the exit face can be